npanthi-home/account-picker/README.md

 8. Theme (color, logo etc).
 9. Option to create an account/email-id if required.
 10. API implementation for getting the account/data list.

+### APIs
+1. Get all accounts.
+2. Get all accounts by page.
+3. Mark as favorite.
+4. Access account.